KLKaiLun/ASG2/README.md

 Intro:

-We are making a website for our clothing store called K&C to sell clothes
+We are making a website for our clothing store called K&C to sell clothes.
+Our store will sell all different kinds of clothes, some of which are shirts, pants, jeans and dresses.
+The target audience for the website is for the general public to purchase any clothes tehy want from our store.

 Features of website:
 - Putting down the price and rating for each product